-Figure 6-65 shows the predicted spatial distribution of northern white cedar CUBIC FOOT volume per acre of trees with a diameter of 5 inches and greater.
+Figure 5-71 shows the predicted spatial distribution of northern white cedar CUBIC FOOT volume per acre of trees with a diameter of 5 inches and greater.
 Maps are constructed using interpolative procedures among FIA plots.
-This map doesn't necessarily indicate where individual trees of a species are found, but rather where individual trees of a certain species are dense enough to represent a large enough volume warranting depiction.
+This map does not necessarily indicate where individual trees of a species are found, but rather where individual trees of a certain species are dense enough to represent a large enough volume warranting depiction.

-FIGURE 5-71: PREDICTED DISTRIBUTION OF NORTHERN WHITE CEDAR IN MINNESOTA
+FIGURE 5-71: DISTRIBUTION OF NORTHERN WHITE CEDAR IN MINNESOTA